troclaux/notes/aws.md

     - create a groups with the policy "administrator access" and create an aws user that belongs to this group
 - create strong password policy
   - use and enforce MFA
-- create and use roles to give permisssions to aws srevices
+- create and use roles to give permisssions to aws services

-- dedicated host: your instance runs on a physical server fully dedicated to your use
-  - an isolated server with configurations you can control

 ### IAM access analyzer

-> used to find out which resources are shared outside your trusted boundaries (called a Zone of Trust)
+> used to find out which resources are accessible to entities outside your AWS account or organization (called a Zone of Trust)

 - checks these types of resources:
   - s3 buckets, iam roles, kms keys, lambda functions, sqs queues, Secrets Manager secrets
+- finding: alert that indicates a resource in your aws environment is accessible outside your Zone of Trust
-- iam access analyzer creates a finding if a resource (like an s3 bucket or iam role) allows access from:
+  - IAM Access Analyzer creates a **finding** if a resource (such as an S3 bucket or IAM role) allows access from:
     - an aws not in your organization
     - the public internet
     - anonymous users
     - unrelated external aws account

 ## security groups

-> facilitates managing network traffic
+> virtual firewalls that control inbound and outbound traffic at the instance level

 - acts as a "firewall"
 - supports ALLOW rules only